 A login timeout of less than (approximately) 10 seconds are not reliable.

 The ODBC Driver for SQL Server supports Driver-Aware Connection Pooling.
 For more information, see Driver-Aware Connection Pooling in the ODBC Driver for SQL Server.

 The ODBC Driver for SQL Server supports Asynchronous Execution (Notification Method).
 For a usage sample, see Asynchronous Execution (Notification Method) Sample.

 - Connection Resiliency

-To ensure that applications remain connected to a SQL Azure Database, the ODBC driver on Windows can restore idle connections.
+To ensure that applications remain connected to a Microsoft Azure SQL Database, the ODBC driver on Windows can restore idle connections.
 For more information, see Connection Resiliency in the Windows ODBC Driver.

 In SQL Server, the -y0 option for Sqlcmd.exe caused output is truncated at 1 MB if display_width was 0.

 Beginning in the ODBC Driver 11 for SQL Server, there is no limit on the amount of data that retrieved in a single column when –y0 is specified.
 Sqlcmd.exe now streams columns as large as 2 GB (SQL Server data type maximum).